mach-kernel/mach-kernel.github.io/_posts/2021-01-16-rust-xpc-ffi.md

  */
 ```

-PS: The APIs _do_ work for unsanctioned purposes, but that would ruin the fun we're about to have!
+PS: The APIs _do_ work for 'unsanctioned' purposes, but that would ruin the fun we're about to have!

 #### How does launchctl do it now?